tpaschalis/tpaschalis.github.io/_posts/2021-07-31-golang-len.markdown

 One of the things that takes place early on is [`typecheck.InitUniverse()`](https://github.com/golang/go/blob/release-branch.go1.17/src/go/types/universe.go) which defines the basic types, built-in functions, types and operands.

-There, we see how all built-in functions will be matched to an 'operation'.
+There, we see how all built-in functions are matched to an 'operation'.
 We can use `ir.OLEN` to trace the steps of a len statement.

 ```go